 The Little Star Chinese School (LSCS) is a 501(c)(3) non-profit organization.
 All donations to the school are fully tax-deductible.

 From the Board Chairwoman

-Every Saturday morning, as I was entering the education building of the Chinese Alliance Church of Harrisburg, I was greeted by the lovely young kids, the joyful parents and the cheerful teachers.
+Every Saturday morning, as I was entering the education building of the Charlton Church, I was greeted by the lovely young kids, the joyful parents and the cheerful teachers.
 This was the place where the students spent 3 hours with their teachers to explore China.

 Soon I could hear the building full of kids’ voices.
 They were either reading Chinese poems or singing Chinese songs.
 This brought back the beautiful memories of my childhood in China.
 Our Little Star Chinese School experienced its first and sudden growth spurt in fall 2011.
 The student population tripled since the previous semester.
 Our students, ranging from as young as 3 years old to over 40 years old, were placed in eight different levels of classes including a class for adult learners.
 About 60% of the students are from the Chinese heritage families; however, 22% are from non Chinese heritage families and 18% are from multi-racial families.